 Adept at pencil and water-colour sketching, he entered Kilburn Polytechnic at the age of fifteen to study art.
 His work was much influenced by Leon Bakst's sets for the visiting Russian Ballet.
 In 1915 he was admitted to the Slade School of Art at University College London, where an admirer, Geoffrey Rooke-Leigh, paid for his tuition; Rooke-Leigh also introduced him to the writing of W. B. Yeats (qv).
 With a fellow student, Mary O'Keefe, he attended Irish language classes at the Ludgate Circus branch of the Gaelic League, and it is likely that they saw plays by Yeats, Lady Gregory (qv), J. M. Synge (qv), and others during the visits of the Abbey Theatre at this period.
 Both students developed a passionate interest in the Celtic revival.
 In March 1917 he accompanied Mary O'Keefe and her mother to Ireland, the former having been prescribed ‘fresh air’ for a tubercular condition, the latter wishing to escape the Zeppelins.
 It may be inferred that he was averting the imminent army call-up.
 Mrs O'Keefe took a cottage at Howth, Co.
 Dublin.
 He sustained a frugal existence by freelance newspaper and book illustration (he illustrated stories by Daniel Corkery (qv) (1878–1964) and Pádraic Ó Conaire (qv) among others) and occasional film and stage acting, including ‘Blight’ (1917) by Oliver St John Gogarty (qv) at the Abbey Theatre.
 More importantly, he made useful connections in the Dublin theatre and art world.
 He continued to live with the O'Keefes when they moved to and fro between Switzerland and the French riviera, and exhibited successfully in local galleries and also (in 1923) at the Leigh Gallery in London.
 Mary died in 1927 and MacLiammóir, as he was now known, returned to the theatre, joining the touring company of Anew McMaster (qv), to whom his sister Marjorie was now married.

-He met Hilton Edwards (qv) on McMaster's spring tour of Ireland in 1927.
-They became lifelong companions.
+He met and began a relationship with Hilton Edwards (qv) on McMaster's spring tour of Ireland in 1927.
+They became lifelong partners.
 With Edwards he founded the Dublin Gate Theatre Studio which became the Gate Theatre in 1930, situated in the former assembly rooms of the Rotunda Hospital.
 It soon ran into financial difficulties and was saved only when Edward Pakenham (qv), 5th earl of Longford, bought up the company's remaining shares in December 1930.
 This was the beginning of a fruitful if not always easy collaboration which lasted for six years between the Longfords (Edward and his wife, Christine Pakenham (qv)) and MacLiammóir and Edwards.
 At the same period MacLiammóir received part-time employment as producer and designer for the new Irish-language theatre, Taibhdhearc na Gallaimhe, working closely with An t-Ollamh Liam O’Bríain (qv), who provided translations of several English and European plays.
 He wrote, designed, and directed the first production on the Taibhdhearc stage, ‘Diarmuid agus Gráinne’ (1928), an eclectic mythological piece, curiously influenced by both W. B. Yeats and J. M. Barrie.
 His imaginative set and costume designs – visual interpretations rather than naturalistic representations of the text – were partly responsible for the early success of the Gate, where he designed all of the productions until 1938, after which Molly McEwen, and later others, shared the assignments.
 In all he designed almost 200 productions, his last being Brian Friel's (qv) ‘Crystal and Fox’ at the Gaiety Theatre, Dublin, in 1968.

 As an actor he excelled in romantic and introspective roles, especially those that called for the projection of a vibrant personality.
 He did not do so well in parts that required surface or naturalistic playing.
 The only film part in which he gave a significantly vivid performance was Iago in ‘Othello’ (1950), under the firm direction of Orson Welles, a lifelong friend.
 Among his most successful stage interpretations were Hamlet, Richard II, the Robert Emmet (qv) figure in ‘The old lady says “No!”’ by Denis Johnston (qv), the lead in Pirandello's ‘Henry IV’, Larry Doyle in ‘John Bull's other island’ by George Bernard Shaw (qv), Heathcliffe in the adaptation by Ria Mooney (qv) of ‘Wuthering Heights’, Lord Henry Wotton in his own dramatisation of ‘The picture of Dorian Gray’ by Oscar Wilde (qv), Oswald in Ibsen's ‘Ghosts’, and a number of winsome young men such as Danny in Emlyn Williams's ‘Night must fall’, and Martin in his own play ‘Where stars walk’ (first performed at the Gaiety, 1940).
 All these roles were repeated many times in Ireland and abroad.
 In 1960 he appeared at the Gaiety Theatre in his solo show on the life of Oscar Wilde, ‘The importance of being Oscar’, which he wrote himself and which brought him to the West End and Broadway and subsequently to more than a hundred cities worldwide between 1961 and 1975.
 His second one-person show, ‘I must be talking to my friends’ (Gaiety, 1963), a programme of dramatised literary and theatrical reminiscence, was almost as successful internationally, often playing on alternate nights with ‘Oscar’.
 With ‘Talking about Yeats’ (1965), which was more like a lecture, with profuse verbal illustration, he visited numerous university theatres worldwide.